aikatz/sketch-city/docs/labs/lab2.md

 average = (average - 100) * 10;
 ```

 This expression actually created a bigger difference that expected regarding the separation of the signal.
 We were able to detect the 660Hz -nothing lower or higher- at a considerable distance of 10 inches!
 Considering that in the actual competition, the starting tone speaker will be approximately 5 inches apart and at a full volume, we can safely consider our circuit to work very effective.

+### Distinguish a 660Hz tone (from tones at 585Hz and 735Hz)

+**TO BE WRITTEN YET**

 To test it even further, now integrated to the code, we created the following function to help us visualize the reaction of the Arduino in the presence of the tone:

 ```c
 void detectingTone(int value){